ChrisWhealy/edge-cdn-store/docs/explanation.md

 | `PROXY_HTTP_PORT`    | `6143`                   | Default port for HTTP connections     |
 | `PROXY_HTTPS_PORT`   | `6188`                   | Default port for HTTPS connections    |

+If any of these environment variables are missing, the default values will be used instead.
+In the case of variables holding numeric values, if the value cannot be parsed as a number, then the default will also be used.

 ---

 # Startup